The quantum group structure of long-range integrable deformations: Review of FRT-bialgebras

 By taking the difference between \eqref{eq:Sutherlandderivation1} and \eqref{eq:Sutherlandderivation2}, considering trivial spectral parameters on the coordinates $1,...,k$, and by applying Lemma~\ref{lemma:simplifycharges}, we have the following immediate result (for $\tilde \Q^{(k)}$ mutatis mutandis): \begin{proposition} Let $k\geq 3$, then the \textit{generalised Sutherland equations} are given by

 where ${}^r\Q^{(k)}$ and ${}^r\tilde{\Q}^{(k)}$ are the reduced algebraic charge densities as given in Definition~\ref{def:reducedalgebraicchargedensities}. \end{proposition} Remark here that the above proposition generalises the $k=2$ Sutherland equation as given in \eqref{eq:algebraicSutherlandEquation}.
-Moreover, it is immediately clear that the higher-order Sutherland equations depend on the chosen representative of the charge density $\mathfrak{q}^{(k)}_{1,...,k}$.
+Moreover, it is immediately clear that these generalised Sutherland equations depend on the chosen representative of the charge density $\mathfrak{q}^{(k)}_{1,...,k}$.
 For the purposes of this paper, we will only need the above two representatives for the charge densities.\\

 Importantly, these Sutherland equations can now be used to show that the charges defined through Conjecture~\ref{conj:chargedensities} all commute with the transfer matrix.
 Indeed, using the fact that one obtains a (vanishing) telescoping sum when commuting the charges with the transfer matrix (see also Appendix~\ref{sec:proofsforalgebraicchargedensities}), we have the following immediate Corollary: \begin{corollary} For $k\geq 3$, let $\mathfrak{q}^{(k)}_{1,...,k} \coloneq \Q^{(k)}_{1(2,...,k)}(\vec 0) - \Q^{(k)}_{2(3,...,k)}(\vec 0)$ and consider the corresponding charge operator $\mathbb{Q}_k \coloneq \sum_{n\in \Z}\mathfrak{q}^{(k)}_{n,...,n+k-1}$, then\footnote{ Remark here that $\overleftarrow{\prod}_{m\in \Z} \L_{\underline{a},m}(u)$ denotes the monodromy matrix \eqref{eq:monodromymatrix} on the doubly-infinite spin chain.
 Of course, one might wonder whether such an infinite product is well-defined.
 However, for the purposes of illustrating the result, we will assume that one could, in principle, make sense of this infinite product in some way, for which the result is not expected to depend on its specifics.}